snehasquasher/Curio-Chatbot/README.md

 export default Page;
 ```

 The useful `useChat` hook will manage the state for the messages displayed in the `Chat` component.
-It will:
+(Vercel AI SDK package)
 1. Send the user's message to the backend
 2. Update the state with the response from the backend
 3. Handle any internal state changes (e.g. when the user types a message)

 ### Chatbot API endpoint

-Next, we'll set up the Chatbot API endpoint.
+Setting up Chatbot API endpoint.
 This is the server-side component that will handle requests and responses for our chatbot.
-We'll create a new file called `api/chat/route.ts` and add the following dependencies:
+exists in a new file: `api/chat/route.ts`

 ```ts
 import { Configuration, OpenAIApi } from "openai-edge";